-paroles d’exil is a sound installation in three parts co-created with Mélanie Egger for GMEM / Friche la Belle de Mai.
+Paroles d’exil is a site-specific sound installation in three parts co-created with Mélanie Egger for GMEM-CNCM.

 Histoire.
-A poem, composed of archival material, is reinterpreted by dialoguing contemporary identities, virtually located in three loudspeakers.
-Visitors are invited to hear the fantasized, invented part of prior periods, as perceived in the light of the present.
+A poem, composed of archival voices from the Algerian war, is reinterpreted by dialoguing contemporary identities, virtually located in three loudspeakers.
+The fantasized, invented part of prior periods is voiced in the light of the present.

 Mémoire.
 A machine learning algorithm generates new sequences of syllables from a corpus of archival voices, which are fragmented in location through several loudspeakers.
 Remembrance is imposed on us as a split, selective, hardly decipherable entity, in a constantly-evolving present.